Jerry Siegel: Early life

 Siegel was born on October 17, 1914, in Cleveland, Ohio, the son of Lithuanian Jewish immigrants who arrived in New York in 1900, having fled antisemitism in their native Lithuania, then part of the Russian Empire.
-His father was born Mikhel Iankel Segalovich and his mother was born Sora Meita Khaikels, but they changed their names to Michael and Sarah Siegel after moving to the US.
+His father was born Mikhel Iankel Segalovich and his mother was born Sora Meita Khaikels, but they changed their names to Michael and Sarah Siegel after moving to the United States.
 Jerry was the last of six children (Isabel, Leo, Minerva, Roslyn, and Harry).
 His father was a tailor and owned a clothing store.
 On June 2, 1932, Michael was punched hard in the chest by a shoplifter and suffered a fatal heart attack, while Sarah died of a heart attack on August 17, 1941.

-Siegel's family moved to the Jewish neighborhood of Glenville in 1928.
-He attended Glenville High School in Cleveland.
-As a sci-fi fan, he created the first sci-fi fanzine in 1929 called Cosmic Stories, containing stories he written and that the pulp magazines Amazing Stories and Science Wonder Stories rejected when he tried to published his stories by them.
+Siegel's family moved to the Jewish neighborhood of Glenville, Cleveland, in 1928, and he attended Glenville High School.
+As a sci-fi fan, he created the first sci-fi fanzine in 1929 called Cosmic Stories, containing stories he had written and that the pulp magazines Amazing Stories and Science Wonder Stories rejected when he tried to publish with them.
 At about age 16, while at Glenville, he befriended Joe Shuster.
 Siegel described his friendship with the similarly shy and bespectacled Shuster: "When Joe and I first met, it was like the right chemicals coming together."
 They shared a love of science fiction, adventure fiction, and movies.

-Siegel graduated from high school in June 1934.
+Siegel and Shutter both graduated from high school in June 1934.